TelemetryHarbor/harbor-docs/docs/api/gps-data.md

 # GPS Data

-Telemetry Harbor supports GPS data ingestion for location-based IoT applications.
+Harbor Scale supports GPS data ingestion for location-based IoT applications.
 When submitting GPS data, follow these guidelines:

 - Use the same timestamp for both latitude and longitude values.
 - Use distinct cargo_id values for latitude and longitude (e.g., "sen_lat" and "sen_long").